Philipp-Sc/cosmos-rust-bot/README.md

 * On Linux: Download the file with `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs -o rust.sh`, view it: `less ./rust.sh`, and run the script `./rust.sh` to start rustup installation.
 The script makes PATH changes only to login shell configuration files.
 You need to `source ~/.cargo/env` until you logout and login back into the system.
 To update rustup afterwards, run `rustup self update`.
 * Note: Works both with edition = "2018" and edition = "2021" (Cargo.toml).
 If you do not want to use the nightly version, just edit the config (Cargo.toml).
 * To use the nightly edition (edition = "2021") install it with: `rustup default nightly && rustup update`.

+* On WSL: You may need to install the following packages first:
+* `sudo apt-get install build-essential libssl-dev pkg-config`

 **Clone the repository**